SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

     types of models.

 * **Community**.
 Some frameworks have a large community, which can be helpful if you run into problems.
-As an example from the list above, `Triton Inference Server` is developed by Nvidia and has a large community of users.
+As an example from the list above, `Triton Inference Server` was developed by Nvidia and has a large community of users.
 As a good rule of thumb, the more stars a repository has on GitHub, the larger the community.

 In this module we are going to be looking at the `BentoML` framework because it strikes a good balance between ease of